MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/ns-shellapi-shellexecuteinfoa.md

 - **print**: Prints the document file specified by <b>lpFile</b>.
 If <b>lpFile</b> is not a document file, the function will fail.
 - **properties**: Displays the file or folder's properties.
 - **runas**: Launches an application as Administrator.
 User Account Control (UAC) will prompt the user for consent to run the application elevated or enter the credentials of an administrator account used to run the application.
+- **openas**: Displays the "Open With" dialog, allowing the user to select an application to open the specified file.

 ### -field lpFile